sploitengineer/confluence-chatbot/Readme.md

 Source-Cited Answers: Every answer is accompanied by direct links to the Confluence pages used to generate it, ensuring trust and verifiability.

-Modern UI: A clean, Gemini-inspired user interface built with React and Tailwind CSS, featuring a dark mode toggle.
+Modern UI: A clean, User interface built with React and Tailwind CSS, featuring a dark mode toggle.

 Robust Backend: A resilient FastAPI backend handles data ingestion, document parsing, and the entire RAG pipeline.